SolarLune/tetra3d/readme.md

 	// scene.Root.AddChildren(object)

-	// To remove them, either use Node.RemoveChildren() (so something like, scene.Root.RemoveChildren(object))
+	// To remove them, you can unparent them from either the parent (Node.RemoveChildren())
-	// or Node.Unparent() (in this case, object.Unparent() ).
+	// or the child (Node.Unparent()).
+When a Node is unparented, it is removed from the scene
+	// tree; if you want to destroy the Node, then dropping any references to this Node
+	// at this point would be sufficient.

-	// For Cameras, we don't actually need to place them in the scene to view it, since
+	// For Cameras, we don't actually need to place them in a scene to view the Scene, since
 	// the presence of the Camera in the Scene node tree doesn't impact what it would see.

 	// We can see the tree "visually" by printing out the hierarchy: